Building confidence and community through surfing experiences

 Strategic identification and purchase of equipment allowed Ocean Heroes to evolve their programs into year-round offerings in Perth and Geraldton.
 Warmer wetsuits allow the young people Ocean Heroes works with consistent access over the winter months, increasing community participation and confidence building for participants.

-Planning for long term growth is hard to anticipate
+Planning for long term growth

 The growth of the program was considerably larger than Ocean Heroes expected at the time of the grant application.
 With hindsight, planning for larger growth would have helped to strengthen the organisation, and resulted in the purchase of more wetsuits and surfboards.